 Rosemary is often used as an oil, either by itself or mixed with a high-quality carrier oil like olive oil or coconut oil.
-To use, apply a few drops of rosemary oil directly to the scalp and massage gently for 5 - 10 minutes.
+Apply a few drops of rosemary oil directly to the scalp and massage gently for 5 - 10 minutes.
 Once time is up, shampoo the oil out and rinse with lukewarm water.

-A DHT blocker packed with zinc, selenium, copper, magnesium, iron, calcium, and vitamins A, B. Supports the natural regrowth of healthier, thicker hair.
+Pumpkin seed oil is a DHT blocker packed with zinc, selenium, copper, magnesium, iron, calcium, and vitamins A and B. It supports the natural regrowth of healthier, thicker hair.

-Anti-fungal and antibacterial effects – helps reduces inflammation, redness, and itchiness of the scalp.
+Tea tree oil has anti-fungal and anti-bacterial effects and helps reduce inflammation, redness, and itchiness of the scalp.

 Fo-ti (he shou wu) and hair loss

 Fo-ti has been famed as the holy grail of hair health due to its powerful anti-aging and longevity properties.
-Fo-ti is believed to increases the scalps' blood circulation and stimulate melanin production in the hair follicles.
-Studies have shown that fo-ti has the ability to help speed up the transition of hair follicles from the dormant stage of hair growth (telogen phase) to the growth stage (anagen phase) by working on the FGF0-7 gene, which encodes proteins particular to epithelial cell growth.
-This is especially important to those who are suffering from hair thinning or hair loss.
+Fo-ti is believed to increase the scalps' blood circulation and stimulate melanin production in the hair follicles.
+Studies have shown that fo-ti can help speed up the transition of hair follicles from the dormant stage of hair growth (telogen phase) to the growth stage (anagen phase) by working on the FGF0-7 gene encodes proteins particular to epithelial cell growth.
+This is especially important to those suffering from hair thinning or hair loss.

 Brahmi is an Indian herb that has a long history in Ayurveda medicine.
 Brahmi can reduce hair fall when used for hair health, make the strands appear thicker, and strengthen the follicle and hair root.
 When applied topically, it can also reduce the appearance and formation of split ends by creating a natural protective layer around the hair cuticle.